Camera Basics By Neil Blevins Created On: Oct 13th 2025 Updated On: Nov 26th 2025 Software: Any

 Motionblur: The amount

-of directional blur an object has when it's moving fast.
+of directional blur an object has when it's moving.
 Higher shutter

 speed = less motionblur, lower shutter speed = more motionblur